Staying at RV parks and campgrounds adds up fast, especially on long trips.

 Many cities have laws that prohibit sleeping in vehicles which cancel out store policy.
 Always double-check (by calling ahead or checking in the store) before crawling into bed for the night.

-Here are a few nationwide chains that often allow free overnight parking for camping:
+Here are a few nationwide chains that often do allow free overnight parking for camping:

 - Walmart – My go-to for parking lot camping, although many locations no longer allow overnight parking (due to city ordinances).
 I generally avoid Walmart camping in or near cities and opt for those in smaller towns and rural areas.

 - Cracker Barrel – Although their parking lots can be small (many aren’t large enough for big RVs), Cracker Barrel is my second favorite store for parking lot camping.
 And, you just can’t beat a cheap, hearty breakfast after a night of free camping!

 - Cabela’s – Many Cabela’s locations allow free RV camping in their parking lots.
 Some even have RV dump stations.
 In my experience, you usually get a free dump code with an in-store purchase.
 Otherwise, you can pay to dump your RV waste separately.